 Why People Apologize

 Some people apologize because they just want to get out of the problem they are in, or because they want to present a caring and repentant image to others.
 Focusing on your own needs when you apologize isn't truly apologizing to the other person.

 Other people apologize because they want to put the past behind them and begin again.
-Many folks apologize because they are genuinely sorry for what happened, want to accept responsibility for their actions, and want to make amends.
+Many are genuinely sorry for what happened, want to accept responsibility for their actions, and want to make amends.

 How to Apologize

 An apology between a husband and wife should often take place privately.
 Make sure you are free of distractions and find a time when you feel a serious conversation is appropriate.
 When you apologize to your spouse, your apology should be genuine and sincere.
 Use "I" in your apology and don't try to put any responsibility for your behavior on your spouse.
 "Almost everybody has a hard time apologizing if they feel “over accused,” that is, pushed to assume more than their fair share of the blame," says psychologist Harriet Lerner.

 If it's more comfortable for you to be sure all of your emotions are expressed, apologizing in the form of a letter is acceptable.
 However, if possible, you should be present when the letter is read by your spouse.
 If that is not possible, be prepared to discuss the letter in person, after your spouse has had a chance to read it.